Prabuty – Bishop’s Castle

 Architecture

-The entire castle was surrounded by the outer perimeter of the defensive wall.
+The entire upper ward was surrounded by the outer perimeter of the defensive wall.
 The main entrance was placed in it from the south through the gate tower.
 From the east and south-east there was an elongated economic courtyard with an additional gate leading to the town.
 Probably there were also auxiliary buildings, such as granaries, stables, a blacksmith etc. Both entrances were preceded by wooden drawbridges.

 Current state